sandeepraju/serve/README.md

 make clean build_macos build_linux release_macos release_linux
 ```

-You'll a binary (symlink) with the name `serve` in the current working directory.
+You'll find a binary (symlink) with the name `serve` in the current working directory.

 * Run the binary